jetstream-cloud/js2docs/docs/general/k8skubespray.md

 # Deploy Kubernetes on Jetstream 2 with Kubespray

 This tutorial will explain how to install Kubernetes on Jetstream 2 relying on Kubespray.
-The other strategy for deploying Kubernetes is Openstack Magnum, which being integrated in Openstack is generally easier, however, it is not operational on Jetstream 2 yet.

 Kubespray is a project built on top of Terraform, for creating Openstack resources, and Ansible, for configuring the Virtual Machines for Kubernetes.

-Kubespray v2.21.0 was published in January 2023, which installs Kubernetes v1.25.6, released in December 2022.
+This work is based on Kubespray v2.21.0 which was published in January 2023, which installs Kubernetes v1.25.6, released in December 2022.

 ## Create Jetstream Virtual machines with Terraform